Trudeau Confirms Border Will Reopen To Vaccinated Americans This Summer

 Our American neighbours may soon be able to visit again and vice versa.

-Prime Minister Justin Trudeau met with the premiers on Thursday to discuss having the Canadian-US border reopen this summer.
-Trudeau went as far to say that Canada may even be able to welcome visitors from other countries by September.
+Prime Minister Justin Trudeau met with the premiers last Thursday to discuss having the Canadian-US border reopen this summer.
+Trudeau hinted that Canada may welcome visitors by mid-August.

+However on Monday morning, the federal government seems to have expedited that timeline and have confirmed that the border will reopen by August 9th.

 RELATED: Canada Is Launching a Vaccine Passport Soon